porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/icon/icon/icon.code.md

 # Icon

 ## Introduction
 Porsche UI Kit is using a SVG icon system to present an icon object visually.
 Each icon is hosted on the Porsche UI Kit CDN to be served and cached as fast as possible.
+To reference an icon just use the `source` property with the icon name **without** prefix `icon_` and the file extension `.svg`.

 For more information and a complete overview of all available Porsche icons, head over to Porsche Icons (comin soon).

 ## Icons